 The mission of F5VC is to strengthen families, communities and systems of care for children prenatal to 5 years through investments, expertise, and leadership so all children reach their full potential.

 F5VC is dedicated to serving families who can benefit the most, and have the least access to other early childhood services.

 More than 3/4 of First 5 participants are Hispanic/Latino.
 By comparison, 43% of Ventura County residents are Hispanic/Latino.

 Equity and access are key fundamental values in being socially conscious and community minded.
 Underserved groups include families who are low-income, non-English speakers, and people of color.

-Locally, F5VC participated in the first Equity Conference hosted by Ventura County of Education titled Champions for Change: Ensuring a Culture of Empowerment and Equity.
+Locally, F5VC participated in the first Equity Conference hosted by Ventura County of Education.
 F5VC staff presented the workshop “Rethinking ‘Us’ and Reshaping Our Practices,” the approach early childhood partners are implementing county-wide to increase equitable environments for the youngest learners.

 Statewide, F5VC staff participated in Race Equity, Diversity, and Inclusion sessions hosted by the First 5 Association to deepen their understanding in engaging leadership in communities and organizations, cultural humility, capacity-building in communities of color, facilitating conversations about race, systematic racism and becoming an anti-racist organization.

 F5VC funds MICOP, which works to strengthen the Mixtec and indigenous immigrant community in Ventura County, estimated at 20,000 people.
 MICOP delivers culturally-informed Parent and Child Together classes and family support services to Mixteco families.